 This certificate covers topics essential to the retail workplace and addresses basic skills required for success in that setting.

-• Upon completion of this program the student will be able to develop basic marketing and sales skills that will enable him/her to acquire a position in a retail environment.
+Upon completion of this program, the student will be able to develop basic marketing and sales skills that will enable them to acquire a position in a retail environment.

 Students who start and run their own social enterprises have the potential to make a positive social impact in their community and beyond.
 This certificate program is for both current and prospective social entrepreneurs.
 It assists students in learning, developing, and applying the skills needed to start, operate, and maintain a successful social enterprise.
 Students may take courses in any sequence.